Lean and Green No Carb Garlic “Rolls” aka No-Carb Bread

 - Pour the egg yolks over the whites and then GENTLY fold them together until completely combined.

 Line 2 cookie sheets with silicone baking mats OR GENEROUSLY spray with nonstick cooking spray.
 Using a large spoon, place a dollop of egg mixture onto the mat and spread to size.
 DO NOT make these too thin as they will burn and crisp.
 Keep egg mixture about 1/3″ thick for best results.
 Repeat process to make 12 “rolls.”

 If you are on the Optavia Program, counts are SUPER small and almost negligible.
-2 rolls are 1/10th of a Lean serving.
-Pretty much considered equivalent to a snack.
+2 pieces are 1 condiments.
 Count calories as needed.

 **CHEF'S NOTES** If you have enough of them, you can use well greased egg rings to make these consistent size and shape.